goldentoaste/screenCap/README.md

 # Limitations and issues

-- Hotkey recongnized is not intercepted, as in, if the capture hotkey is binded to 'x' for example, screen capturing will start but 'x' is still pressed.
+- Hotkey recognized is not intercepted, as in, if the capture hotkey is bind to 'x' for example, screen capturing will start but 'x' is still pressed.
 This might lead to undesired effects, please choose the hotkey that doesn't have conflicts in your system, I have mine on right ctrl key.

-- Hotkeys will not be recongnized if a program that does intercept the specific combinations is currently selected.
+- Hotkeys will not be recognized if a program that does intercept the specific combinations is currently selected.

-- Hotkeys are not recongnized if the selected program has a higher level of privilage, for exmaple task manager, or program started as admin.
+- Hotkeys are not recognized if the selected program has a higher level of privilege, for example task manager, or program started as admin.
 Check 'start as admin' in the program or in windows properties to work around this.

 - The Ui is built with tkinter, so the interface looks pretty utilitarian(ugly), but thankfully the user won't interact much with it.
 Some ui features couldn't be implemented due to tkinter limitations.

-- Memory usage is slightly higher, and also high cpu usage when dragging snapshots(tkinter does not support draggable window, so a costly work around is used).
+- Memory usage is slightly high, and also high cpu usage when dragging snapshots(tkinter does not support draggable window, so a costly work around is used).
 So this program might choke on very low end systems, maybe.

-- gradual decrease in code coherency...

 # Currently working on:

-* ~~modify the update() so that only the elements that needs to be updated are updated~~
+- ~~modify the update() so that only the elements that needs to be updated are updated~~
-* ~~add support for windows Ui scalings~~
+- ~~add support for windows Ui scaling~~
+- test on virtual machine to see if the program needs any windows dependencies/prerequisites
-* reduce lauch time if possible
+- reduce launch time if possible
-* Supress keyboard input for last key of hotkey combo, if [possible](https://github.com/moses-palmer/pynput/issues/170).
+- Suppress keyboard input for last key of hotkey combo, if [possible](https://github.com/moses-palmer/pynput/issues/170).